-Using several corroborating methods, we provide evidence that the seasonal HCoVs OC43 and 229E undergo adaptive evolution in S1, the region of the spike protein exposed to human humoral immunity (Figs. 3, 4 and 5).
+Using several corroborating methods, we provide evidence that the seasonal HCoVs OC43 and 229E undergo adaptive evolution in S1, the region of the spike protein exposed to human humoral immunity (Figures 3, 4 and 5).
 We additionally confirm that RdRp and S2 do not show signals of adaptive evolution.
 We observe that S1 accumulates between 0.3 (229E) and 0.5 (OC43) adaptive substitutions per year.
-We infer that these viruses accumulate adaptive substitutions at roughly a third of the rate of influenza H3N2 (Fig. 6).
+We infer that these viruses accumulate adaptive substitutions at roughly half the rate of influenza A/H3N2 and at a similar rate to influenza B viruses (Figure 6).
 The most parsimonious explanation for the observation of substantial adaptive evolution in S1 is that antigenic drift is occurring in which mutations that escape from human population immunity are selectively favored in the viral population leading to repeated adaptive changes.
 However, it is formally possible that the adaptive evolution we detect is a result of selective pressures other than evasion of the adaptive immune system.
 Showing that this is truly antigenic evolution could involve a serological comparison of isolates that differ at S1 residues under positive selection.

+In seasonal influenza and measles, the rates of adaptive evolution we estimate correlate well with relative rates of antigenic drift reported by other groups (cite Trevor’s paper, Fulton 2015).
+The relative rates of adaptation we calculate also match the relative frequency of vaccine strain updates, as would be expected since vaccines must be updated to match antigenically-evolving viruses.
+Since 2006, the A/H3N2 component of the seasonal influenza vaccine has been updated 10 times (11 different A/H3N2 strains), 4 different B/Vic strains and 4 different B/Yam strains have been included in the vaccine, and the measles vaccine strain has not changed (cite seasonal-flu Nextstrain config file?).
+Using these numbers as guidance, our results suggest that a vaccine against OC43 or 229E might need to be updated as frequently as the B/Vic and B/Yam components of the influenza vaccine are.

-We do not observe evidence of antigenic evolution in NL63 or HKU1 (Figs. 3 and 5 Supplements).
+We do not observe evidence of antigenic evolution in NL63 or HKU1 (Figure 3-figure supplement 1 and Figure 5- figure supplement 1).
 For NL63, this likely represents a true lack of marked adaptive evolution in S1.
-There is much less longitudinal sequencing data available for HKU1 and it is possible that a more completely sampled time series of genome sequences could alter the result for this virus (Fig. 7 Supplement 1).
+There is much less longitudinal sequencing data available for HKU1 and it is possible that a more completely sampled time series of genome sequences could alter the result for this virus (Figure 7-figure supplement 1).

 Our conclusions of adaptive evolution in S1, arrived at through computational analyses of sequencing data, agree with studies that observe reinfection of subjects by heterologous isolates of 229E (Reed 1984), sequential dominance of specific genotypes of OC43 (Lau et al. 2011; Zhang et al. 2015), and common reinfection by seasonal HCoVs from longitudinal serological data (Edridge et al. 2020).
 In this latter study, HCoV infections were identified from longitudinal serum samples by assaying for increases in antibodies against the nucleocapsid (N) protein of representative OC43, 229E, HKU1, and NL63 viruses.
 This study concluded that the average time between infections was 1.5–2.5 years, depending on the HCoV (Edridge et al. 2020).
 In comparison, influenza H3N2 reinfects people roughly every 5 years (Kucharski et al. 2015).
 Thus, frequent reinfection by seasonal HCoVs is likely due to a combination of factors and suggests waning immune memory, and/or incomplete immunity against reinfection, in addition to antigenic drift.